emoltz/Website/README.md

 ## August 20
 The bloom effect is causing more problems than it is solving, so I am going to go back and re-do that section of the website.
 Sucks because of how long I spent trying to get the bloom render pass to work effectively.
 But alas...

 Update -- the new mesh looks ok with the bloom, and I only need 6 for the sample rate.
 Just using simpler models with an emission instead of a color seems to work pretty well.
 It's not exactly what I had in mind -- I wanted a toon effect, but when I assign the toon material to the custom mesh, it just turns black.
-Not sure why.
-I will work on that later though.
+Not sure why, but I will try and investigate that later.
 <img width="919" alt="Screen Shot 2022-08-20 at 6 20 05 PM" src="https://user-images.githubusercontent.com/33405530/185767908-4da292af-0326-47ad-902f-d4713071aa05.png">

+## August 22
+Finally added the rest of the models to the first page.
+I definitely had a day of doubts of whether I would finish this project considering how much of a hodge-podge it is.
+I basically used this as a Frankenstein-ian way to practice all these different technologies.
+But I am now at peace with this.
+I am thinking of making a new site from scratch -- a sort of interactive resume/hub for all my professional projects.
+This would be *way* simpler than this site and I could use a framework like Next.js or Vite to do it.
+I could also take the opportunity to practice React.